nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Q**: I accidentally exited Managera by closing the window rather than using the given `exit` command, what do I do?<br>
 **A**: Since Managera automatically saves your data to the hard disk after each change, it should not reverse any changes you have made in the session.
-Your changes are likely to still be there after restarting Managera.
+Your progress is most likely preserved after restarting Managera.

 --------------------------------------------------------------------------------------------------------------------